Food on Campus

 There are several eateries at the Bryan Center, a building northeast of the law school on Science Drive, including McDonald’s, Au Bon Pain, Joe Van Gogh, Panda Express, and a Mexican restaurant and bar called The Loop where you can purchase margaritas and beers on your Duke Card.

 As you leave the Bryan Center, walking east down the Bryan Center Plaza towards West Campus Quad, you will come across the Loop, a pizza and burger place with good salads, Subway, and the Penn Pavilion, a cafeteria, all on your left.
 There is also the Greek Devil, Loco Pops, and JB’s Gourmet Dogs and More which are food carts on the Bryan Center Plaza.
-If you go left at the end of the walkway into the Duke Union building (where the Duke Card office is located), you will find Chick-fil-a and Alpine Bagels.
+If you go left at the end of the walkway into the Duke Union building, you will find Chick-fil-a and Alpine Bagels.
 You can also get coffee and sandwiches at Saladelia at The Perk in the Bostock Library on West Campus.

 There are other eateries on different parts of campus, including: